nikhil-at-git-hub/Fake-News-Prediction-using-Machine-Learning-Python-Nikhil/README.md

 This is a machine learning model based on Logistic regression that aims to predict whether a news article is fake or real.
 A .ipynb file has been attached for refernce which contains all the code along with outputs along with comments for proper understanding.
-Dataset used: Fake news prediction from Kaggle(also attached in repository) IDE : Jupyter Notebook
+Dataset used: Fake news prediction from Kaggle
+IDE : Jupyter Notebook